 Let us now take the journey into the heart of Lord of the Rings to unlock the Catholic imagery on full display.
 In the story, forces are gathering momentum for a battle that has cosmic significance.
-Here, there exists a clash of civilizations in which mysterious powers beyond human control are operating behind the scenes.
-There are two cultures pitted against one another.
+Here, there exists a clash of civilizations in which mysterious powers beyond human control are operating behind the scenes to govern the human will.
+Much like the spiritual nexus situated in Biblical terms there are two cultures pitted against one another.
 One is a culture of life, and the other is a culture of death.

 Lord of the Rings focuses on middle-earth.
-Middle-earth represents our world a long time ago.
+Middle-earth acts our world placed throughout the centuries as the central stage for a spiritual saga.
 At the beginning of Lord of the Rings is the creation story as it mirrors the Genesis account.
-In the book, the elves tell of this creation story in which the One, who represents God, designs a great music of creation.
-One’s (God’s) design comes with a powerful gift.
-The gift is free will.
+In the book, the elves articulate the creation story in which the “One,” who represents God, designs a great music of creation.
+One’s (God’s) design comes with a powerful and alluring gift.
+This gift is free will.
 In the beginning of the story, the free will One creates is embodied by rings he gives to his creation.
-Like God giving humanity free will, One provides his creation rings.
+Like God bestowing mankind the gift of free will, One provides his creation with great rings.
 One’s creation is asked to do something with this gift of free choice.
 One asks the elves to participate and play in his great symphony of music with him.
-The mightiest of One’s elves, Melkor, possessed the most powerful ring (choice) as One created him as the strongest being.
+The mightiest of One’s elves, Melkor, possessed the most powerful ring (i.e., choice) as One created him as the strongest being.

-Morgoth used his immense power to influence other elves and recruited these mighty beings underneath him.
+In Lord of The Rings, Morgoth used his immense power to influence other elves and recruited these mighty beings underneath him.
 The greatest of Morgoth’s demons is Sauron, the dark lord.
 Sauron like Morgoth is a fallen angel.
 Further down the dark hierarchy are these deformed creatures called Orcs.
 Orcs are warped and fallen elves.
 With the imagery of Sauron and his evil empire, Tolkien is illuminating what evil is.
 Evil is not a created thing.
-Evil is when a created thing decays and withers away by its own choosing.
+Evil is when a created being decays and withers away by its own choosing.
 Thus, evil is like the cavity in your tooth or a rusted out car.
-Cavities and rust appear when a created thing goes bad.
+Cavities and rust appear when a created entity goes bad.
 Of course, in the Biblical story evil is brought about by the repeated choice to sin.
-In these vile creatures, Tolkien shows us what sin is.
+In these vile creatures, Tolkien shows us what sin does.
 Sin takes the real you away and makes you a wretched version of the person you were meant to be.
-The more you sin, the less you is there.
-You become a false version of yourself.
+The more you sin, the less “you” is there.
+In this state, you become a false version of yourself.
 You become like the rust on a car.
 The rust is an eating away of the good, natural version of that created being.
 Therefore, evil is like a parasite; an emptying out of what was once good.

 As the ring signifies sin, the effects of both are the same.
 The ring takes you away from who you really are.
 Your authentic self disappears and you become a fake version of yourself.
 With the ring, we see what sin does to a person.
 Sin makes the real you fade away and slowly destroys your soul.
 While Lord of the Rings shows the physical destruction caused by the ring, the Christian story identifies the immaterial destruction of the soul by sin.

 The longer you have the ring on the harder it is to get it off.
-If you get in the habit of putting the ring on you become addicted to its power.
+If you get in the habit of putting the ring on you become hooked to its power.
 Being addicted to the ring is like being addicted to sin.
-Tolkien showcases the destructive nature of the ring most clearly in the character of Gollum.
+Tolkien showcases the damaging nature of the ring most clearly in the character of Gollum.
 When you look at Gollum, you look at the decaying power of sin.
-Our soul dies with sin.
 Since our soul is the totality of our thoughts, Gollum is what your soul would look like if people could know all your inner thoughts.

 Gollum used to be a good, normal, healthy hobbit named Smeagol.
-However, his possession and addiction to the ring turned him into a nasty little creature.
+However, his obsession to the ring turned him into a vile creature.

-Notice that Gollum calls the ring his “precious.”
+Notice too that Gollum calls the ring his “precious.”
 When you become addicted to the sin, all you want is the sin – your precious.
 At this point, you begin to rot and wither away.
 You become a pathetic parity of the person you were meant to be.
 Gollum is obsessed with his cause, with his possession of the ring.
 Gollum has no self left.
 He talks to himself more than to others.
 He makes no distinction between himself and his “precious.”
 He’s confused about who he is.
 He even speaks of himself in the third person: “Don’t let them hurt us, precious!”
 Listen to that.
 “Don’t let them hurt us, precious.”
 It’s the ring that’s now the precious, and Gollum has lost his true preciousness – his personhood.
 In fact, the ring has now become the person, the self, and Gollum has become a slave of the ring.
 He can’t distinguish himself from the ring.
-At this point, the person has become a an object and has lost his soul.
-The transformation of Gollum displays the psychology of damnation.
+At this point, the person has become an object and has lost his original soul.
+This sad transformation of Gollum displays the psychology of damnation in the Biblical story.

 We want this Gollum character to go away in the story.
 But, he is there for a reason because he represents what our soul looks like when we keep putting the sin on.
 As sin is always there, Gollum is always there.
 Now, if you’re overcome by sin, what do you lose?
 You lose the divine image.
 You lose the holiest thing of all – your personhood created in the image and likeness of God.
 Gollum gradually loses the ability to say I. When speaking with himself he often says “we” and “us” and in most scenes, he showcases a multiple personality in which Gollum (the ring) controls Smeagol (the person).

 Tolkien counters the evil characters with a group of smaller, friendly characters called hobbits.
 Hobbits live in a comfy cozy, warm hobbit hole in the Shire.
 Hobbits enjoy a simple life of farming, reading, smoking their pipe, and social gatherings with family and friends.
-They are very comfortable in their hobbit hole in the Shire.
-The worst thing a hobbit wants is an adventure.
-The hobbits view adventures as annoying, uncomfortable situations in which their cozy routine is demolished.
-This image can be clearly seen in The Hobbit when Bilbo becomes very reluctant to join the dwarfs on an adventure.
+They are compulsively comfortable in their hobbit hole in the Shire.
+The worst thing a hobbit wants is to be cast into an adventure.
+The hobbits view adventures as annoying, uncomfortable situations in which their cozy routine becomes demolished.
+This image can be clearly seen in The Hobbit when Bilbo becomes reluctant to join the dwarfs on an adventure.
 To which, Gandalf replies, “You can use a good adventure, Bilbo.”
 The hobbits are meant to be like us.
-We want to stay in a comfortable, convenient setting and refuse the adventures of life as they elicit too much suffering and trials.
+We want to stay in a comfortable, convenient setting and refuse the adventures of life as they elicit too much suffering and trials for our cozy nature to take.
 Throughout the Biblical story, God forces people to break out of their self-fulfilling comfort zone and moves them to a larger mission beyond themselves (Moses, Joseph, Jacob, Jonah, the 12 disciples, Paul, etc.).

 The Christ figures in Lord of the Rings are displayed subtly, but their roles are reflected in that they give themselves up through a dying of the self and rising of the self.
 Moreover, these Christ characters fit perfectly with the titles that Jesus has in the Bible of Priest, Prophet, and King.

 Priest – As Frodo is the ring bearer he represents a Christ figure.
 If wearing the ring is committing a sin, bearing the ring is carrying the cross.
 Frodo represents a priest because he embraces sacrificing himself for the good of the world.
 Frodo carries the ring on himself to destroy it much like Jesus physically carried the cross to destroy the effects of sin.
 In both stories, we see that carrying the weight of sin is a painful process.
-Look at what happens to Frodo as he bears the ring on himself on the journey.
-The ring mentally and physically drains Frodo throughout the story.
+Look at what happens to Frodo as he bears the ring on himself in his journey.
+Indeed, the ring mentally and physically drains Frodo throughout the story.

 Prophet – Gandalf represents Christ as a prophet.
 Gandalf is displayed as the wise teacher that prophesizes and explains the story throughout the journey.
 Additionally, Gandalf lays down his life for his friends.
 He dies at the bridge of Khazad-dum fighting the great dragon.
 In fact, when he is battling the beast Gandlaf reveals his nature by saying, “I am a servant of the secret fire.”
 This is the only line in the story that directly references God.
 The secret fire, of course, is a direct reference to the Holy Spirit (see Acts 2: 3-4).
 We think Gandalf is dead for hundreds of pages.
 He then rises from the dead, and when he does, he changes in a transfiguration from Gandalf the gray to Gandalf the white.
 The dying and rising of Gandalf reflect the Biblical motif of the resurrection of Jesus.
 Moreover, the scene where Gandalf first appears resurrected to the Fellowship is reminiscent of the transformation backdrop where Jesus is dramatically transformed on the mountain.
 In this setting, both character’s gleaming white robes are so bright that those around them have to shield their eyes from becoming blind (see Matthew 17:2).